smart-on-fhir/cumulus-library/docs/creating-studies.md

 **Recommended**
   - You may want to select a SQL style guide as a reference.
 Mozilla provides a [SQL style guide](https://docs.telemetry.mozilla.org/concepts/sql_style.html), which our sqlfluff config enforces.
-  [Gitlab's data team](https://about.gitlab.com/handbook/business-technology/data-team/platform/sql-style-guide/)
-  has a style guide that is more centered around DBT, but also has some practices you may want to consider adopting.
+If you have a different style you'd like to use, you can update the `.sqlfluff` config to allow this.
+For example, [Gitlab's data team](https://about.gitlab.com/handbook/business-technology/data-team/platform/sql-style-guide/) has a style guide that is more centered around DBT, but is more perscriptive around formatting.
   - Don't implicitly reference columns tables.
 Either use the full table name, or give the table an alias, and use that any time you are referencing a column.
   - Don't use the * wildcard in your final tables.
 Explicitly list the columns